 Half Diminished Chord = I – bIII – bV – bVII degree notes

 Sticking with the G, it would look like this:

 The above is written as Gm7b5.
-Just remember the denotation, its actually easier to see what’s going on with this chord from the written notation, since the “m” is short for minor, meaning a flat 3rd, the “7” means a flat 7th, and the “b5” means flat 5th.
+Just remember the denotation, it's actually easier to see what’s going on with this chord from the written notation.
+The “m” is short for minor, meaning a flat 3rd, the “7” means a flat 7th, and the “b5” means flat 5th.

 Diminished 7 chords